EdJoPaTo/mqttui/README.md

 #### Tarball for other Linuxes and MacOS

-The binaries are also shipped as plain tarballs, targetting each architecture for any Generic Linux.
+The binaries are also shipped as plain tarballs, targetting each architecture for any generic Linux.
-There is also an Intel MacOS binary tarball.
+There are also arm64 and Intel based macOS binary tarballs.

 You need to extract the tarball and put the binary somewhere on your path (common locations are `~/bin`, `~/.local/bin` or `/usr/local/bin`).